QUIC10GC-IP Demo Instruction

 command> showcert <1: enable, 0: disable>

-On the other hand, if the length parameter is not blank, the aioquic server will be requested to return the data.
-Once the data is downloaded, it will be displayed in the serial console, shown in Figure 7‑5, with one exception that if the length of the data exceeds 16kB, the message “Data Length is too large, Show only Transfer speed” will be displayed instead, as shown in Figure 7‑6.
-In both cases, the total length of the received data and the download speed will be displayed on the serial console.
+On the other hand, if the length parameter is specified, the aioquic server will be requested to return data of the specified length.
+Once the data is downloaded, it will be displayed on the serial console, as shown in Figure 33, with the following limitation: if the total received data exceeds 4kB (4096 bytes), only the first 4096 bytes will be displayed.
+In all cases, the total length of the received data and the download speed will be displayed on the serial console.

 Due to the aioquic specification, the maximum data length is capped at 50MB for testing with the aioquic server.
 If users request to download data exceeding this limit, the software will retrieve only 50MB from the server.

-Figure 7‑5 Serial console when downloading small data
+Figure 33 Serial console when downloading large data

 command> myECHO protocol://ip:port/echo length